The Most Common Cause of Accidents at Work

 Slip, Trip and Fall Risk Assessment

 Most employers should consider getting a risk assessment to determine any major dangers in their workplace.
 Uneven flooring, gaps, slippery flooring and objects such as cables on the floor all provide slipping hazards.
 While slips and trips happen most often in construction, they are also prevalent in other industries including food service, transportation, water supply/waste, agriculture, admin and support, health care, manufacturing and more.
 While the risk rate varies between 7% and 0.3% depending on the industry, it is still the moral obligation of the employer to perform a risk assessment to reduce injuries.
 In fact, if an employee slips or trips on a hazard or obstacle, the employer can be fined.
 In 2012, there were 83 cases where employees slipped because of hazards, with an average employer fine of £10,084.
-You can avoid this risk by getting a risk assessment and then taking any necessary steps to reduce hazards.
+You can avoid this risk by conducting a risk assessment and then taking any necessary steps to reduce hazards.
 Because risk assessment, and hazard solutions, is most often affordable, the result can save money and human injury.

 What We Offer